MercuryPay/dsiPDCXListener.CSharp/README.md

 ##Step 3: Parse Response

-Depending on which listener method you are POSTing to the parsing mechanism will change.
+Depending on which dsiPDCXListener method you are POSTing to the parsing mechanism will change.
 For example if you are using method1 that means you are sending/receiving DataCap XML and therefore you will need to send and parse DataCap XML.
 Here's sample javascript that shows parsing the response returned by the dsiPDCXListener into the context javascript object.

 ```
     function parseXmlFromDataCapXML(context) {